nareenb/CanonDSLR.NET/README.md

-[CanonDSLR.NET](http://github.com/aperis/CanonDSLR.NET) is a project for remote controlling your Canon DSLR camera.
+[CanonDSLR.NET](http://github.com/aperis/CanonDSLR.NET) is a .NET library for remote controlling your Canon DSLR camera.

 #### Usage